PM Modi extends birthday wishes to veteran BJP leader Lal Krishna Advani - ExBulletin

 In a social media post on X, Amit Shah wrote, “Heartiest birthday wishes to Bharat Ratna respect Lal Krishna Advani ji.
 Advani ji played an important role in making the BJP a symbol of public welfare by displaying his unique public service and organizational skills.
 Due to his leadership, the BJP organization became strong and widespread.
 His work as the country's former Deputy Prime Minister and Interior Minister is extremely inspiring.
 I pray to God for his good health and long life.

-Mr. Advani served as Deputy Prime Minister in the NDA government led by Prime Minister Atal Bihari Vajpayee from 2002 to 2004.
+Advani served as deputy prime minister in the NDA government led by Prime Minister Atal Bihari Vajpayee from 2002 to 2004.
 He was appointed Bharat Ratna by President Droupadi Murmu in March this year.

 |